duuusha/HelloWorld/Consoles.md

 # Working with Interactive Consoles

 IntelliJ IDEA provides interactive consoles that allow you write and evaluate your code.
+For instance, this can be Java or Groovy code snippets.

 Interactive consoles support the following features:
 * [basic code completion](https://www.jetbrains.com/help/idea/auto-completing-code.html);
 * syntax check and error highlighting;